-2. Sea turtles may use the Ocean SAMP area for foraging.
-They are capable of diving to great depths, although a study of sea turtles off Long Island found them primarily foraging in waters between 16 and 49 feet (4.9 and 14.9 meters) in depth.
+3. Sea turtles may use the Ocean SAMP area for foraging.
+They are capable of diving to great depths, although most tracking studies of turtles in the Northeast have found them primarily foraging in waters between 16 and 49 feet (4.9 and 14.9 meters) in depth.
 Leatherback turtles, likely the most abundant sea turtles in the Ocean SAMP area, have been shown to dive to great depths and may spend considerable time on the bottom, sometimes holding their breath for as long as several hours.
-Some sea turtles, particularly green sea turtles, feed on submerged aquatic vegetation (NOAA National Marine Fisheries Service 2009).
+Some sea turtles, particularly green sea turtles, feed on submerged aquatic vegetation (MMS 2009a).
 While the placement of wind turbines will be at depths greater than where this foraging takes place, if cables are placed through areas of submerged aquatic vegetation, this could have an effect on sea turtles.
-Similarly, many sea turtles may feed on benthic invertebrates such as sponges, bivalves, or crustaceans, all of which are likely be found in the Ocean SAMP area (NOAA National Marine Fisheries Service 2009).
-Sea turtles may be affected by any loss of these food species during the cable-laying process; again, turtles are unlikely to forage at the depths where the turbine bases are likely to be located.
+Similarly, many sea turtles may feed on benthic invertebrates such as sponges, bivalves, or crustaceans, all of which are likely be found in the Ocean SAMP area (MMS 2009a).
+Sea turtles may be affected by any loss of these food species during the cable-laving process; again, turtles are unlikely to forage at the depths where the turbine bases are likely to be located.
 Leatherback turtles are known to consume Lion's mane jellyfish (Cyanea capillata) as a mainstay of their diet; these jellyfish are plentiful in the Ocean SAMP area during the summer and fall (Lazell 1980).